Honda NX650 Dominator: Design

-Its engine is slightly larger than that of the XR600R, which debuted in 1985.
-The 97 x 80 mm bore engine was enlarged to 100 mm and stroked to 82mm for 644cc.
+Its engine is slightly larger than that of the XR600L, which debuted in 1985.
+The 97mm bore engine was enlarged to 100 mm and stroked from 80 to 82mm for 644cc.
 With 44 horsepower at 6,000 rpm, the engine had 53 N⋅m of torque at 5,000 rpm.
 A gear-driven counterbalancing system helps to smooth out vibrations created by the large single-cylinder engine.
 The compression ratio of 8.3:1 for the four valves is aided by a single chain-driven overhead camshaft.
 The intake is via a 40 mm Keihin constant-velocity carburettor, reaching as low as 5.2 L/100km (45 mpg) from 12.8 liters (3.4 gallons) in the tank.
 The bike features a dry-sump (frame carries oil supply) engine.

 The Dominator has a dual exhaust located alongside the rear fender and its powertrain is a wet clutch powering a five-speed gearbox.

 The non-adjustable fork has 41mm tubes and supplies 8.5 inches of travel; the rake is 28.5 degrees, and the trail is 4.5 inches.
 A fork brace is built into the underside of the fender.
 The front carries a 21-inch spoked wheel with a 90/90 tire.
 The motorcycle has a single front disc brake with a twin-piston caliper.

 In the back, the single-shock setup allows for preload alterations, with rear-wheel travel at 7.5 inches.
 The rear carries a 17-inch spoked wheel with a 120/90 tire.
-The rear wheel features a disc brake.
+The rear wheel features a drum brake on the US model, disk on later European models.
 The footpegs have rubber inserts, intended to appeal to urban riders.
 If a rider was interested in more off-road use, the inserts could be punched out, leaving saw-toothed metal pegs, which are useful in precarious situations.